KevAndrews/Milestone_Project_3/README.md

 2.	https://wallpaperaccess.com/80s-retro-games

 # Content
-The audio and images belong to documented third parties noted in Credits section above, all other content was written by the developer.
+The images belong to documented third parties noted in Credits section above.

 # Acknowledgements
 I would like to thank the team at the Code Institute for all the courses they provided that help me gain the knowledge I needed to build this game.